awsdocs/iam-user-guide/doc_source/intro-structure.md

 ## Authentication<a name="intro-structure-authentication"></a>

-As a principal, you must be authenticated \(signed in to AWS\) using an IAM entity to send a request to AWS\.
-Although some services, such as Amazon S3 and AWS STS, allow a few requests from anonymous users, they are the exception to the rule\.
+A principal must be authenticated \(signed in to AWS\) their credentials to send a request to AWS\.
+Some services, such as Amazon S3 and AWS STS, allow a few requests from anonymous users\.
+However, they are the exception to the rule\.

-To authenticate from the console as a user, you must sign in with your user name and password\.
+To authenticate from the console as a root user, you must sign in with your email address and password\.
+As an IAM user, provide your account ID or alias, and then your user name and password\.
 To authenticate from the API or AWS CLI, you must provide your access key and secret key\.
 You might also be required to provide additional security information\.
 For example, AWS recommends that you use multi\-factor authentication \(MFA\) to increase the security of your account\.
 To learn more about the IAM entities that AWS can authenticate, see [IAM Users](id_users.md) and [IAM Roles](id_roles.md)\.

 ## Authorization<a name="intro-structure-authorization"></a>